 Just as well.

-If they had, they’d have been handing out infringement notices left, right and centre on board our purpose-built Naiad as we donned the Bruny Island Cruises complimentary waterproof onesies – our only protection from the winds and open waters of the Great Southern Ocean.
+If they had, they’d have been handing out infringement notices left, right and centre on board our purpose-built Naiad.
+We were donning the Bruny Island Cruises complimentary waterproof onesies – our only protection from the winds and open waters of the Great Southern Ocean.

 It was my first time on Bruny Island, off the Tasmanian east coast.

-The first time (but certainly not the last!)
-I’d worn a cross between a hooded sleeping bag with no feet and a straitjacket.
+The first time I’d ever worn a cross between a hooded sleeping bag with no feet and a straitjacket.

 And it was the furthest south I’d been.
 Anywhere, ever.

-On an island the same size as Singapore, but with 0.1 of 1% of Singapore’s 6,000,000 population, there’s a lot of room to move.
-And there should have been a lot more room in the open sea – but we hurtled straight towards The Monument, a rocky sea stack parallel to the perpendicular cliffs of South Bruny National Park, at 270+ metres high (~900 feet) the second highest in the Southern Hemisphere.
+On an island the same size as Singapore, but with 0.1 of 1% of their 6 million population, there’s a lot of room to move.
+There should have been a lot more room in the open sea – but we were hurtling straight towards The Monument, a rocky sea stack parallel to the perpendicular cliffs of South Bruny National Park.
+At 270+ metres high (~900 feet), they’re the second highest in the Southern Hemisphere.

-But, as the swell heaved and sucked against the wet rocks between The Monument and the cliffs, our guide turned the boat, gunned the motor and expertly rode that surging current through the gap like a seasoned surfer!
+The swell heaved and sucked against the wet rocks between The Monument and the cliffs.
+Instead of holding back, our guide turned the boat, gunned the motor and expertly rode that surging current through the gap like a seasoned surfer!

 Praise be we’d lucked out with a CALM day!

-Or the heavy sea spray drenching my straitjacket (but NOT the camera beneath) thereby proving the worth of this all-protective neck to knee suit WAY beyond reasonable doubt as with a blast of the horn we reached the Tasman Sea limits and officially entered the Southern Ocean.
+Or the heavy sea spray drenching my straitjacket, but NOT the camera beneath.
+That alone proved the worth of this all-protective neck to knee suit WAY beyond reasonable doubt.
+Then, with a blast of the horn, we reached the Tasman Sea limits and officially entered the Southern Ocean.

 But what did I expect?
-The tourist brochure had promised a ‘close connection with the wildlife and natural environment’ – and it wasn’t just the sea spray delivering a dose of natural drama.
-Now, as we neared the Friar Islands and the unmistakeable aroma of the thousands of seals which call them home, the wildlife part of the tour was about to kick in.
+The tourist brochure had promised a ‘close connection with the wildlife and natural environment’.
+Now it wasn’t just the sea spray delivering a dose of natural drama.
+As we neared the Friar Islands we caught a whiff of the unmistakeable aroma of the thousands of seals which call them home.
+The wildlife part of the tour was about to kick in.

-360 kg love machine probably isn’t the obvious word association result for ‘male Australian Fur Seal’, but this description, presented by our (ironically male) guide is apparently accurate during mating season!
+360 kg love machine probably isn’t the obvious word association result for ‘male Australian Fur Seal’.
+This description, presented by our (ironically male) guide is apparently accurate during mating season!
 Call me crazy, but is ‘love machines’ the collective noun for ANY heaving throng of overweight males grunting, fronting up to each other and jockeying for position in a competitive hierarchy?

 I guess it depends on who’s doing the calling 😀